Greg Norman: Autobiography

-Norman with daughter Morgan Leigh and son Gregory in 2014.

 Norman released his autobiography, titled The Way of the Shark, in 2006.

+Other media

+In 2022, he was the subject of the ESPN documentary Shark, part of their 30 for 30 series.

 Personal life

 Norman had a brief romance with British tennis player Sue Barker before he met Laura Andrassy, an American flight attendant.
 Norman married Andrassy in July 1981.
-They had two children—Greg Norman Jr. and Morgan-Leigh.
+They had two children, a son and a daughter.
 They divorced in 2006, with Andrassy receiving a $105 million settlement.
 He married former World No. 1 tennis player Chris Evert on Paradise Island in the Bahamas in June 2008, but they separated after only 15 months and were subsequently divorced.
-In November 2010, Norman married interior designer Kirsten Kutner on Necker Island in the British Virgin Islands, with Greg Jr. as his best man.
+In November 2010, Norman married interior designer Kirsten Kutner on Necker Island in the British Virgin Islands, with his son as his best man.
 Norman has two grandchildren.

 In December 2020, Norman was hospitalized with COVID-19.
 While in hospital, he shared an update on Instagram saying, "It's been an ugly one.
 I for one am looking forward to getting out of this quarantine and looking forward to building whatever the great future is for 2021 and beyond."